What Is General Liability Insurance in Idaho?

 General Liability Insurance in Idaho: Next Steps

-Before you start comparing policies, take stock of your lease agreements, client contracts, and any registration or licensing requirements tied to your work.
-Idaho does not require general liability insurance for every business at the state level, but any construction project valued over $2,000 requires registration with the Idaho Contractors Board, and that registration demands proof of general liability coverage.
-Beyond registration, local municipalities, commercial landlords, and clients across Boise, Coeur d'Alene, Twin Falls, and the rest of the state routinely require proof of coverage before a contract is signed or a project begins.
+Before pulling quotes, review your lease agreements, client contracts and any registration or licensing requirements tied to your work.
+Idaho has no blanket general liability requirement at the state level, but construction projects valued over $2,000 require registration with the Idaho Contractors Board and that registration calls for proof of general liability coverage.